-In the US, there is no national HTA program or even a standardized approach to HTA; each private and public health insurer preforms their own internal assessments, creating a very subjective approach lacking clear definition of the role of HTA in healthcare decision. making.
+In the US, there is no national HTA program or even a standardized approach to HTA; each private and public health insurer performs their own internal assessments, creating a very subjective approach lacking clear definition of the role of HTA in healthcare decision making.

 HOW WE CAN HELP

-Experts in HTA frameworks and the types and levels of evidence required for HTA, we utilize SMART evidence generation strategies to generate the evidence needed to support HTA.
+Experts in HTA frameworks and the types and levels of evidence required for HTA, we utilize SMART (short-term, meaningful, attainable, real-world, and triangulated) evidence generation strategies to generate the evidence needed to support HTA.

-Following a three-phased approach, our experts can perform health economic modeling built around the triple aim of healthcare (to improve patient outcomes, improve the patient experience of care, improve the health and experience of providers, and reduce costs) to convey value from the facility- and payer-perspective (in terms of budgetary impact, cost-effectiveness and cost-benefit of your technology) and support HTA.
+Following a three-phased approach, our experts can perform health economic modeling built around the quadruple aim of healthcare (better patient outcomes, improved clinician experiences, lower costs, and improved patient experiences) to convey value from the facility and payer perspective (in terms of budgetary impact, cost-effectiveness and cost-benefit of your technology) and support HTA.

 We can conduct clinical-economic studies leveraging patient billing data from facilities participating in your studies or supplemental, real-world data sources to generate the robust clinical-economic evidence you need.